Prestipino/TEMpcPlot/README.md

 The library is divided in two main class
 ** TEMpcPlot.SeqIm **

-    this class is supposed to use a sequence of image. each element of the class is an image
+    a sequence of image where each element of the class is an image

-    Args:
-        filenames (list): list string describing the exception. filesangle (str): Human readable file with angles

-    Attributes:
-        EwP  (TEMpcPlot.EwaldPeaks): Ewald peaks 3D set of peaks rot_vect (list): list of Rotation vector for each image scale  (list): scale(magnification) of the images
-        ima  (TEMpcPlot.Mimage): current image of the sequence

-    Note:
-        | Methods to use:
-        | def D3_peaks(tollerance=15)
-        | def plot(log=False)
-        | def plot_cal(axes)
-    """

 ** EwaldPeaks **
     Set of peaks position and intensity